 Lane Luckie joined KLTV & KTRE in 2008.
 He anchors Good Morning East Texas each weekday and produces the station’s long-running ‘Power of Prayer’ series.
 Lane previously served as evening anchor and executive producer at KTRE-TV in Lufkin and Nacogdoches.
 He came to East Texas from KTAL-TV in Shreveport, where he was a general assignments reporter.
 Lane also spent four years in marketing at the Natchitoches, Louisiana Convention & Visitors Bureau.

-Lane Luckie joined KLTV in 2012 as an anchor for Good Morning East Texas.
-A history buff, Lane sees journalism as an ideal opportunity to write the “first draft” of history as it happens.
+A Louisiana native, Lane earned a Bachelor’s degree in Broadcast Journalism from Northwestern State University.
+Lane is a huge history buff and sees local journalism as an ideal opportunity to write the “first draft” of history as it happens.
 He hopes his passion for lifelong learning encourages others to take an interest in knowing their community.

 “The best stories are often the ones you tell us about.
 What’s bugging you?
 Who deserves recognition?
 How can I help you tear through a complex issue?
 If you’re talking about it with friends and family, consider including me in the conversation.
-Feel free to contact me, here.
+Feel free to contact me, here.“